To deliver amazing results requires amazing people. Meet our team and the best practitioners in Vancouver!

 KAM YAN, Bsc PT, University of Alberta

 Kam Yan is a graduate of Physiotherapy from the University of Alberta.
-He started in hospital work and has been in private practice for the last 25 years.
-He is also a fully licensed Traditional Acupuncturist of BC and has taught IMS at iSTOP as well as Hong Kong.
+He started work in various hospitals and has been in private practice for the last 25 years.
+He is also a fully licensed Traditional Acupuncturist of BC.
+He is an IMS Instructor in Hong Kong and at ISTOP.
+He has also an Honorary Fellowship at ISTOP.

-His past achievements include a being a speaker at the International Congress of Physiotherapy in 1972, being a guest speaker at the Canadian Physiotherapy Association, a speaker at UBC for non-needle acupuncture, as well as at the Beijing University of China, School of Acupuncture and Moxibustion.
+His past achievements include a being speaker at the International Congress of Physiotherapy in 1972; at the Canadian Physiotherapy Association; at UBC on non-needle acupuncture, as well as at the Beijing University of China, School of Acupuncture and Moxibustion.

 He is an experienced Physiotherapist and Acupuncturist dealing with acute and chronic pain.